Seniors are All Over this Cannabis Thing

 With the spread of legalization and a rush to research, one demographic is positioned to extract the most advantage of all.
 Seniors.
 Whether they were once flower children of the 60s or are total noobs, elders are trading their prescriptions for the healing and pain-killing powers of cannabis like no one else.

 One of the most popular aspects of cannabis for seniors is CBD (cannabidiol), a non-psychotropic component of cannabis.
-CBD offers relief from inflammation pain without a “high” feeling.
-Unfortunately there is still a fraction of the elderly population clinging to the hippie stereotype, believing cannabis to be a drug rather than a medicine.
+CBD may offer relief from inflammation pain without inducing that “high” feeling.
+Those who have never tried cannabis before feel more comfortable with CBD than a whole plant solution.
+Interestingly, there is still a decent fraction of the older adult population clinging to the hippie stereotype, believing cannabis to be a street drug rather than a medicine.

 It is impossible for us to ignore the effect that time has on our bodies.
 As we age, various mental, emotional, and physical complications arise to make life in old age more difficult.
 To reduce these aches and pains, most seniors rely on prescription drugs that end up negatively impacting other parts of their bodies.
-Cannabis can, however, supplement or replace most of these prescription drugs especially those used to mitigate pain, relieve depression, and combat insomnia.
+This has led to personal experimentation with cannabis to find out if it can supplement or replace most of these prescription drugs.
+This is especially prevalent for prescriptions used to mitigate pain, relieve depression, and combat insomnia.

-There are many ways to take CBD: edibles, oil drops, vaping, smoking high CBD strains, creams, and tinctures.
-Finding the right method will depend partially on preference and partially on the medical condition.
-Arthritic pain, for example, would do well with a vape hit in the morning followed by CBD oil.
-The vape will take the edge off the pain and get you up and moving; the oil will kick in after about 90-minutes and give all day pain and inflammation relief.
+There are many ways to take CBD and cannabis: edibles, oil drops, vaping, smoking bud, CBD cream and other topical, CBD oil, and tinctures.
+Finding the right method will depend partially on preference and partially on condition.
+Arthritic patients, for example, report doing well with a vape/toke in the morning followed by CBD oil for all day reduction of inflammation.
+The idea is that the vape/toke may take the edge off the pain and get you up and moving; the oil will kick in after about 90-minutes to target all day pain and inflammation relief.

-CBD relieves pain, improves bone healing, enhances cognitive functioning, provides a calming effect, and increases energy.
-It is an antioxidant that is stronger than Vitamin C and E. It even helps arthritis.
-CBD can also help seniors increase their sleep, which has benefit to all aspects of life and health.
+Many studies re underway to find out how and if CBD relieves pain, improves bone healing, enhances cognitive functioning, provides a calming effect, and increases energy.
+Seniors also seek CBD for help with sleep, which is needed for all aspects of health and quality of life.

 Prescription painkillers put seniors at risk for addiction and over-dose.
 In the past decade, there has been a significant increase in the number of accidental overdose-related emergency room visits from the elderly.
 This demographic is more likely to take multiple prescriptions and this can add confusion, ending in accidental overdose.

-Cannabis, on the other hand, provides a safe alternative to the prescription drugs because it has no negative side effects and very low, some would say zero, addiction rates.
+Cannabis, on the other hand, provides a safe alternative to the prescription drugs because it has minimal side effects and very low probability for addiction.
 In addition, cannabis use has led to no deaths or reported overdoses.